Public / Low-Barrier RP

 $59 setup + $19/mo

-Everything in Launch OS, plus weekly Ops Health scans, drift detection, email reports, and the Staff Task Board.
+Everything in Launch OS, plus weekly Ops Health scans, Pro reports, drift detection, Fix Buttons, and the Staff Task Board.
 Cancel anytime.

-Stop manual setup.
+Stop buying prettier channels.
 Get a working ops layer.

-$49 one-time for 13 customized docs + 1-click Discord install.
-Pro adds weekly Ops Health scans, drift detection, email reports, and the Staff Task Board for $19/mo.
-Cancel anytime.
+$49 one-time for the installed ops system: docs, channels, roles, permissions, ticket routing, pinned workflows, and rollback.
+Pro adds weekly drift control, email reports, Fix Buttons, and the Staff Task Board for $19/mo.